Lyuminarskiy/oop/docs/en/practice/01/README.md

 1. Create the human type `Human`.
 2. Create the gender type `Gender` of a human nested in the human type.
-2. Define access modifiers for class members.
+3. Define access modifiers for class members.
-3. Demonstrate work with the human type.
+4. Demonstrate how to work with the human type.

 ### The Gender Type